forkanbin14/Pro_jammer/README.md

 <div align="center">
   <img src="https://avatars.githubusercontent.com/u/176677387" width="150" height="auto" />
-  <h1> 🌟 nRF24 Jammer 🌟 </h1>
+  <h1> [Powerful Pro Jammer]</h1>
 </div>

-Welcome to the **nRF24 Jammer** repository! 🎉 Dive into the world of RF interference with this unique project based on the ESP32 and NRF24 technology.
+Welcome to the *Pro Jammer* repository! 🎉 Dive into the world of RF interference with this unique project based on the ESP32 and Powdered by Afferent Tech.

 ## 📚 Table of Contents
 - [🎯 Possible Additions](#-possible-additions)